LizardByte/.github/CONTRIBUTING.md

 We strive to have comprehensive unit tests for our projects, but this is still a work in progress for some projects.
 We welcome contributions that improve test coverage and add new tests.

+In general, PRs should not drastically reduce coverage percentages.
+If a change is big enough, tests should be implemented for it.
+No one knows your code as well as you do, so you are the best person to write the tests for it.
+We understand that not everyone may be experienced with writing tests, so please reach out if you would like some assistance.

 ### Legal
 We require that all contributors sign a Contributor License Agreement (CLA) before we can merge their pull requests.
 If any action is required, a bot will comment on your PR with instructions.
+Exempt repositories are listed below.

+- Sunshine

 We offer two types of CLAs: